 - 7.6 We aim to teach all pupils about drugs, however different their attainment levels, and however diverse their requirements.
 We recognise that pupils with special educational needs may be more vulnerable, that different communities have different attitudes towards drug abuse, and that some pupils may have drugabusing parents. - 7.7 Drugs education takes place during normal lesson time.
-Sometimes, a class teacher will seek support from the Academy nurse or another health professional, for example, "The Life Caravan" visits our Academy each year.
-In teaching this course, we follow the DCFS and LA guidelines.
-The resources and materials that we use are recommended either by the Health Authority.
+Sometimes, a class teacher will seek support from the Academy nurse or another health professional.
 Lessons that focus on drugs education form part of a sequence of lessons that are designed to promote a healthy lifestyle.